 Starfish cacti (Stapelia grandiflora) are also more morbidly called the carrion flower.
 These stinky but spectacular plants come from a family of carnivorous insect attracting flora that range in size from a couple of inches high to plants that bear 12-inch wide flowers.
 This plant species is native to South Africa, so growing starfish flowers usually requires warm, humid temperatures or a specialized greenhouse environment.

 Starfish Flower Cactus

 These plants aren’t exactly cactus but are members of the succulent group of plants.
-They are soft stemmed plants without spines, which spread out from a central point.
+They are soft stemmed plants without spines, spreading out from a central point.
 These are thickly skinned and resemble carrion flesh.

 Stapelia is the family name of the starfish flower cactus.
 The “gigantea” is the most commonly collected, as a showy specimen with foot wide flowers.

 Uses of Starfish Cactus

 The flowers ripen to a rather horrifying odor after a couple of days.
 This reek is attractive to insects that seek out dead organic material.
 If you have a fruit fly infestation or other pest, try moving your stinky plant darling into the area.
 The insects are drawn to the carrion stench and sit mesmerized on the flower unable to move.

 More common uses of starfish cactus are as an ornamental specimen that is quite a conversation piece.
 The wide succulent branches have little ornamental use themselves, but once the flowers arrive in summer, the plant has a high wow factor.
 Of course, this is when you must cope with the smell, but you can move it outside if the odor is too offensive.
 Just remember to bring it back inside if you live in any zone outside of USDA plant hardiness zone 9 to 11.

 Starfish Flower Plant Care